docking-org/dock3-release/README.md

 ### Installing pydock

-* Pydock is provided as a pip installable package which we recommend installing into a new python venv
+* Pydock is provided as a pip installable package which we recommend installing into a new python venv.
+Please note that it requires python >3.8.1 and <3.11.

     ```
     python3 -m venv ${DOCK_INSTALL_PATH}/pydock_env